sdiehl/wiwinwlh/tutorial.md

 For now, the Haskell way of thinking it that a single static type is a bit too restrictive.
 And that it is easier to add dynamic components to a richly typed ambient language than the inverse way around.
-Haskell's rich type system is based on lambda calculus known as System F (See [Rank-N Types]) and has a vast amount of extensions to support more type-level programming added to it over the years.
+Haskell's rich type system is based on lambda calculus known as Girard's System-F (See [Rank-N Types]) and has a vast amount of extensions to support more type-level programming added to it over the years.

 The "ground types' you'll see are quite common